GloGlorGloria/COMP3170-lab4-assignment/README.md

 # React + Vite

+#COMP3170-lab4

+It is a day planner app, allowing the user to create new tasks, mark tasks as completed, and delete tasks.
+Completed tasks are displayed in such as way that users are easily distinguishable from pending tasks.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: